Arnav-Meshram25/From-Destruction-to-Development-A-Product-Manager-s-Perspective-/strategy.md

 🔧 Strategic Interventions:
 Peace Memorials & Museums

-Hiroshima Peace Park built at Ground Zero
+Build Hiroshima Peace Park at Ground Zero

-Atomic Bomb Dome preserved as a UNESCO heritage site
+Preserve the Atomic Bomb Dome as a UNESCO heritage site

-Museums to hold stories, artifacts, and personal survivor accounts
+Establish museums with survivor accounts, artifacts, and educational content

-Designed to educate, not traumatize — especially for school visitors
+Design exhibits to educate, not traumatize — especially for students

 Annual Global Reflection Events

-August 6 declared Hiroshima Peace Day, with a global memorial each year
+Declare August 6 as Hiroshima Peace Day, marked globally

-Invite world leaders, diplomats, and peace activists
+Invite world leaders, diplomats, peace activists annually

-Student competitions, speeches, and exhibitions for peace innovation
+Host student competitions, innovation showcases, and peace exhibitions

 Global Positioning as a Resilience Capital

-Hiroshima rebranded in tourism, diplomacy, and culture as:
+Rebrand Hiroshima in tourism, diplomacy, and cultural storytelling as:

-"The City That Rose From Ashes"
+“The City That Rose From Ashes”

-Partnerships with international universities and NGOs
+Partner with international universities and NGOs

-Sister-city agreements with other conflict-impacted places to share healing processes
+Establish sister-city agreements with other post-conflict regions

 University & Research Investments

-Create an International Institute for Peace & Nuclear Disarmament
+Launch an International Institute for Peace & Nuclear Disarmament

-Offer academic programs in diplomacy, global policy, and peace innovation
+Offer programs in diplomacy, policy, and peace innovation

-Encourage survivors to become speakers and authors
+Encourage survivors to become authors, lecturers, and mentors

-Hiroshima will not be remembered only for how it died.
-It will be remembered for how it rose.
+“Hiroshima will not be remembered only for how it died.
+It will be remembered for how it rose.”